alxshelepenok/inversify-socket-utils/README.md

 import { Server } from "socket.io";

 import { MessageController } from "./controllers/message";
+import {
+  interfaces,
+  InversifySocketServer,
+  TYPE,
-import { interfaces, InversifySocketServer, TYPE } from "inversify-socket-utils";
+} from "inversify-socket-utils";

 const container = new Container();